Division of Angas (1949–1977): Geography

 Angas was based in eastern and north-eastern rural areas of South Australia including Mount Barker, Murray Bridge, Loxton, Renmark and originally included the township of Angaston on the eastern boundary.
 Until 1955 the seat had originally continued north, halfway to the northern border of South Australia.
 From that point, the seat's boundaries remained relatively stable.

 History

 This was the second incarnation of Division the first being in Division of Angas (1903–1934) on different boundaries.
 The seat was proclaimed at the redistribution of 11 May 1949 when the number of Divisions in South Australia increased to 10.
-It was first contested at the 1949 federal electionand was won by Sir Alexander Russell "Alick" Downer, son of Sir John William Downer a former Premier and Senator of South Australia, who had joined the newly formed Liberal Party of Australia.
+It was first contested at the 1949 federal election and was won by Sir Alexander Russell "Alick" Downer, son of Sir John William Downer a former Premier and Senator of South Australia, who had joined the newly formed Liberal Party of Australia.
 It was a safe to very safe seat for the Liberal Party throughout its history.